liorocks/cz-gitmoji/README.md

 ## Customize

-You can customize things for a project by adding a configuration section in your `package.json`:
+You can customize types for per project by adding a configuration section in your `package.json`:

 ```json
 {